SonuCreativeLabs/DoodLance/DATABASE_SCHEMA_SUMMARY.md

 # DoodLance Database Schema Summary

 ## Overview
-This document outlines the comprehensive MongoDB database schema for the DoodLance cricket services marketplace, designed to support all the features described in your app flow.
+This document outlines the comprehensive database schema for the DoodLance cricket services marketplace, designed to support all the features described in your app flow.

 ## Core Features Supported